Innovation is key to drive margin expansion

 - Our strong focus on innovation for the consumer experience improves consumers’ star ratings of our products, which in turn makes our more innovative products more desirable.

-- B2B e-commerce allow us to a larger extent interact directly with the consumers and tell our story.
+- B2B e-commerce allows us to a larger extent interact directly with the consumers and tell our story.

 - Targeted investment in marketing and brand building is driving sales.